 The Bollinger bands indicator is not sufficient to be used alone.
 However, it can be used for short-term trends and to measure volatility.

-As instructed by John Bollinger, they should be used with other indicators in order to provide more overviews of the market.
+As instructed by John Bollinger, they should be used with other indicators to provide more market overviews.